gwxnythh/FED_aprodite_website/README.md

     iv.
 As you scroll through the page, each section will load up.

 #### Shop Page: [shop.html]
+> [!NOTE]
+> When checking out for a certain tier, you can only use these codes:

+> Silver: SILVER10OFF

+> Gold: GOLD20OFF

+> Platinum: PLAT40OFF

     i.
 Filtering Option are working and able to filter via "All Products", "Newest", "Face" & "Hair & Body" . ii.
 All products are able to be added into the shopping bag/cart, able to adjust quantity, the total is also calculated correctly no matter the quantity.